Sham (horse): Belmont Stakes (June 9)

 Sham was uncharacteristically nervous before the Belmont Stakes and was sweating heavily during the post parade on the hot and humid afternoon in New York.
 Under orders from Martin, Pincay was to keep Sham with Secretariat from the start.
 This strategy worked through the first turn and into the backstretch as Secretariat and Sham led the field and then pulled away by a half-dozen lengths with Sham taking brief leads at several points early in the race until Secretariat began to pull ahead.

-Pushing a blistering race-record pace, the pair was approximately a dozen lengths ahead of the pack when Secretariat began to pull away, as track announcer Chick Anderson described, "like a tremendous machine."
+Pushing a blistering race-record pace, the pair was approximately a dozen lengths ahead of the pack when Secretariat began to pull away, as track announcer Chic Anderson described, "like a tremendous machine."
 As Secretariat opened a yawning lead, Pincay eased Sham to the finish line.

 Sham ultimately fell back to last place as Secretariat pulled away to a win recorded at 31 lengths.
 The time of 2:24 flat remains a world record for 11/2 miles on a dirt track.